-The alfalfa weevil (Hypera postica) is a pest of alfalfa crops, and is increasing in occurrence in Saskatchewan.
-Alfalfa weevil has been observed predominately in the south east and east central parts of the province in alfalfa hay and seed fields.
-Alfalfa weevil was first accidentally introduced in North America in 1904, and quickly became a major pest on alfalfa throughout much of the United States.
-Present in eastern Canada and Manitoba for some time, weevil damage has been on the increase in Saskatchewan in recent years and can be found in all regions of the province.
+The alfalfa weevil (Hypera postica) is a pest of alfalfa crops, and is increasing in occurrence in Saskatchewan, predominately in the south east and east central parts of the province in alfalfa hay and seed fields.
+Alfalfa weevil was first reported in North America in 1904, and quickly became a major pest on alfalfa throughout much of the United States.
+Although it has been present in eastern Canada and Manitoba for some time, weevil damage has been on the increase in Saskatchewan in recent years and can now be found in all regions of the province.

 How to Identify the Alfalfa Weevil

 Adult weevils are:

 - Brown; and

 - Have a dark brown stripe from the head running down the back.